botlabs-gg/carlbot-docs/docs/tagstriggers.md

 Command blocks execute a Carl-bot command.
 The formatting and syntax do not change compared to how Carl-bot commands are normally used, except you do not include a prefix.
 Command blocks cannot use reaction role commands, nor can they call other tags or use tag commands.
 There are two types of command blocks: `{command}` and `{cmdAdmin}`.
 The former checks the user's permissions before executing the command, while the latter executes the command at Carl-bot's permission level.
 If the permissions required to use the command are not met, Carl-bot will not use it and will output an error message as if they had tried to use the command.

-!> Command blocks can only be used in Tags.

 ##### Command (User Permission Level)

 **Aliases**